sara-nl/spicercourse/run-spider-jobs.md

 bash /project/spidercourse/Data/ecoli-analysis/run-variant-calling.sh
 ```

 The job script in turn calls another script that will run the variant calling.
-Let us dwonload that script first
+Let us download that script first

 ```sh
 wget https://raw.githubusercontent.com/sara-nl/spidercourse/master/scripts/run-variant-calling.sh
 ```

 ### <a name="run-var-call"></a> 2.
 Run variant calling jobs

 Let us submit the job first and then inspect the steps while the job runs